bdb112/pyfusion/README.rst

 python code for data mining plasma fluctuations
 -----------------------------------------------

+Update: Version 0.61 includes first working version of W7-X archiveDB support, without much care for python3 compability of the new code. beginning support for two component shot number e.g. [20160301,5]

-Update: Version 0.60 supports Python 2/3 for almost all scripts (MDSplus is the main problem - see issues) and the full set of examples in the JSPF tutorial article.
+Best Version 0.60 is 09ba5 - supports Python 2/3 for almost all scripts
+(MDSplus is the main problem - see issues) and the full set of examples in the JSPF tutorial article.
 The 4 criteria on the development roadmap have been achieved, and the five that were postponed until 0.7 are at least partially